tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ---

 ## L13: Thu 6/26/2025 Review and Practice
+Next week we cover Python Classes and Exceptions on Monday and Tuesday.
+I'll hold office hours on Wed and Thu to help everyone complete their homework All the homework is due by Thursday 7/3 before midnight.

+In the first hour, we continue with the image manipulation and explore and write functions
+* to convert an image to black and white
+* to convert an image to use fewer colors
+* to merge two images.
+* to implement a green screen effect
+* to detect edges

-We get more practice with basic python programming using problems from [codingbat.com](https://codingbat.com/python) and other places.
+In the second hour, we get more practice with basic python programming using problems from [codingbat.com](https://codingbat.com/python) and other places.
 We will also look at some problems from [Project Euler](https://projecteuler.net/archives) for those who like Mathematical problems.